cozy/cozy-banks/docs/bills-matching.md

 `io.cozy.bills` and `io.cozy.bank.operations` documents.
 This document explains how the matching algorithm works.

+## What are matchings?

+Matchings are links that can be made between `io.cozy.bills` and `io.cozy.bank.operations` documents.

+For example, if the user ordered something on Amazon, his Amazon connector will import a `io.cozy.bills` document representing this order, and his banking connector will import a `io.cozy.bank.operations` representing the bank transaction associated to this order.
+In banks' UI, it is used to show a CTA with the transaction on which the user can click to show the linked bill PDF without leaving banks app.

 ## The Linker

 The algorithm is held by the [`Linker`](), and more precisely its `linkBillsToOperations` method.
 This method takes 3 parameters: